Blog-Details

 1. Quick resolution: The DRT auction process provides a relatively quick resolution to recover dues compared to other legal remedies.

-2. Fair market value: The attached assets are sold through public auction, ensuring a fair market value for the assets.
+2. Fair market value: The attached assets are sold through a public auction, ensuring a fair market value for the assets.

 3. Efficient recovery: The auction process is an efficient way to recover dues as the proceeds from the auction are used to recover the debt.